SWE-fficiency: Can Language Models Optimize Real-World Repositories on Real Workloads?: Related Work

 \paragraph{Repository-scale SWE benchmarks.} Benchmarks like \textsc{SWE-bench} \citep{jimenez2024swebench, yang2025swebenchmultimodal}, \textsc{Commit0} \citep{zhao2024commit0librarygenerationscratch}, and \textsc{SWT-bench} \citep{mundler2024swtbench} established that long-horizon reasoning over code repos is substantially harder than snippet tasks, but they mostly target fixing bugs, developing features and writing tests, rather than performance.
 Agentic systems (e.g. SWE-agent \citep{yang2024sweagent}; OpenHands, \citep{wang2025openhands}) supply the tooling to navigate, edit, run, and profile codebases, improving long-horizon outcomes.

 \paragraph{Repository-level performance datasets.} Closer to our setting, \textsc{GSO}~\citep{shetty2025gsochallengingsoftwareoptimization} and \textsc{SWE-Perf}~\citep{he2025sweperf} curate tasks from GitHub commits and evaluate repo-level runtime. \textsc{SWE-Perf} reuses repository unit tests for both correctness and performance and instructs agents to optimize specified functions; \textsc{GSO} employs both LM-generated correctness tests and performance workloads, providing a correctness oracle but not exposing performance workloads to agents.
-While suitable for measuring speedups, these designs insufficiently assess the \emph{localization} skills central to performance engineering---\emph{characterizing} a workload, \emph{localizing} bottlenecks and edits, and \emph{localizing tests} by discovering in-repo unit tests---capabilities our benchmark targets directly.
+While suitable for measuring speedups, these designs insufficiently assess the \emph{localization} skills central to performance engineering---\emph{characterizing} a workload, \emph{localizing} bottlenecks and edits, and \emph{localizing tests} by discovering in-repo tests---capabilities we target directly.